appblocks-hub/docs/docs/quickstart/start-from-template/setup.md

 To create composable apps/ [blocks](/docs/core-concepts/core#block), we definitely need some set of tools.

-BB(Build with Blocks) CLI is used to create, collaborate, manage, and deploy blocks by connecting with Appblocks Registry(Blocks Store).
+BB(Build with Blocks) CLI is used to create, collaborate, manage, and deploy blocks by connecting with Appblocks Registry.

 **Pre requisites**